tburakdirlik/tburakdirlik/README.md

-A person which focusing on cyber security on web.
+A person which focusing on cyber security